 So many moms were asking me the same questions about herbs, what to feed their kids for optimal immunity, what I thought about vaccinations, how to take care of their own health through their various life cycles as they had children and also as they got older, that I just kept writing it all down and turning that information into books.
 That’s how I ended up writing seven books!
 As a result of this, and doing a lot of teaching around the country, I became a leader in the fields of natural medicine for women and children, as well as the president, for over a decade, of the leading professional association for herbalists in the US.

 So when my own four kiddos were old enough for me to feel comfortable taking the plunge, I did it - I went back to school.
 I landed myself another life changing transition - this time at Yale School of Medicine, the most innovative, student-empowered medical school I could find, so that I could study medicine, while being honest about my less-than-conventional background in health care (imagine being a medical student who has a written a book about parent’s vaccine choice and who attended homebirths for 25 years!).

 Medical school as a mom of four is no picnic, but I soaked up every minute, science being one of my lifelong loves.
 Having teachers who had won Nobel prizes, discovered things like parts of cells and who had body parts and buildings named after them kept it all the more engaging, as did being invited to create the first Integrative Medicine program at Yale.
-My family would not want to relive those years, I am sure, but they pulled together and I are know are really proud of me.
+My family would not want to relive those years, I am sure, but they pulled together and I know they are really proud of me.
 I was the first woman in my immediate family to finish college.